Planning to reach out to recruiters – but you’re not sure how to find recruiting firms that seek candidates at your level?

 You can ask trusted colleagues for recommendations on a recruitment firm in your industry or city, and access public lists such as CEO World’s Top 100 Best Executive Search Firms.

-It’s a good idea, though, to expand your recruiter network beyond your immediate location, using these methods:
+It’s also a good idea to expand your recruiter search beyond these top lists, using these methods:

 1 – Locate Recruiters Using LinkedIn.